bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace_api_gateway.md

 ### 2.3 Define a Path Object
 We define the actual paths of our HTTP/API using the [Path Object](/reference/api_gateway/specification#path-object) with the proper HTTP method, action type, WAMP procedures, arguments and responses.

-The snippet below does implements the HTTP equivalent of thw WAMP procedure `com.market.get` using the `/market`.
+The snippet below does implements the HTTP equivalent of the WAMP procedure `com.market.get` using the `/market`.
 This call doesn't require any args nor kwargs.

 ```json